April 28 & 29, 2017

 The Match Factory ∙ Bellefonte, PA

-The Bellefonte Historical and Cultural Association (BHCA) is pleased to host the “Old House Fair” program in partnership with the American Philatelic Society and the Centre County Historical Society on Friday and Saturday, April 28-29, 2017 at the historic Match Factory, home of the American Philatelic Society in Bellefonte, PA.
+The Bellefonte Historical and Cultural Association (BHCA) , the Centre County Historical Society and American Philatelic Society are partnering to host the “Old House Fair” program on Friday and Saturday, April 28-29, 2017 at the Pennsylvania Match Factory in Bellefonte, PA.

 About the Fair

 The 2017 Old House Fair, in its second year, offers an exciting two day menu of workshops and bus facilitated tours of the Bellefonte Historic District that will kick off with banquet and internationally known authority on historic preservation, Ed McMahon.
 McMahon, along with over a dozen state and local experts will present programs about historic preservation and why it is good for our communities.
 Maintenance challenges of old houses, architectural styles, historic landscaping, and historic window repair, among other topics of interest will also be available to old house enthusiasts.

 “Inspiring for future historic preservation efforts.”

 “The attention it focused on the value of old buildings.”

 “It would be great to make it an annual event!
 So many topics to cover!
 I liked being in the company of fellow old-house owners.”

 The Old House Fair relies on sponsorship support to make the programming widely available and affordable to the public.
 If you would be interested in partnering through sponsorship, please contact Mary Sorensen at 814-234-4779 or firstname.lastname@example.org for more information.